CristiMCV91/CocktailFinder/README.md

 ## API Used
-This application uses a public API [TheCocktailDB](https://www.thecocktaildb.com/api.php) to fetch data about cocktails.
+This application uses a public API <a href="https://www.thecocktaildb.com/api.php" target="_blank">TheCocktailDB </a> to fetch data about cocktails.
 The API provides a wide range of endpoints to access cocktail information.

 ## Development

 - **Author**: Cristian M.

 - **Version**: 1.0
 - **Date**: 18.07.2024